 - take your money but give nothing in return and do not give a refund

-If you suspect that an organisation which appears to be in the UK is awarding bogus degrees, contact your local Trading Standards office.
+If you suspect that an organisation which appears to be in the UK is awarding bogus degrees, contact the Northern Ireland Trading Standards Service.

 Before paying any money or registering for your chosen course, make sure you: